adon-cloudcannon/landing-page-test/src/collections/lessons/astro-beginner-tutorial-series/creating-an-astro-site.md

 * `client:media`\: lets you load components based on a CSS media query, often, you will prefer to use CSS paired with other directives instead
 * `client:only`\: a little more advanced; the component will not be rendered when the site is built on the server but will still hydrate in the client browser

-Check&nbsp;[Astro documentation for full details](https://docs.astro.build/en/reference/directives-reference/#client-directives)&nbsp;on using these in your project.
+Check&nbsp;<a target="_blank" rel="noopener" href="https://docs.astro.build/en/reference/directives-reference/#client-directives">Astro documentation for full details</a>&nbsp;on using these in your project.

 ### File-based Routing